denysdovhan/workshopper-boilerplate/README.md

 * [**learnyouhtml**](https://github.com/denysdovhan/learnyouhtml)
 * [**how-to-markdown**](https://github.com/workshopper/how-to-markdown)

-Unfortunately, there's no documentation for [workshopper-adventure](https://github.com/workshopper/workshopper-adventure) framework.
-[Martin Heidegger](https://github.com/martinheidegger) gladly [helped me to build a good scaffolds](https://github.com/denysdovhan/learnyoubash/pull/1) for **learnyoubash** workshopper and I use the same structure for each of my workshoppers.
+Unfortunately, there's no documentation for the [workshopper-adventure](https://github.com/workshopper/workshopper-adventure) framework.
+[Martin Heidegger](https://github.com/martinheidegger) gladly [helped me build a good scaffold](https://github.com/denysdovhan/learnyoubash/pull/1) for the **learnyoubash** workshopper and I use the same structure for each of my workshoppers.

-This boilerplate has few advantages:
+This boilerplate has a few advantages:

 * Simple and unified structure
 * Ready for localization
-* Easy to create custom footer
+* Easy to create a custom footer
-* Easy to create custom messages for solutions
+* Easy to create a custom messages for solutions
 * Tests for exercises
 * Linting of workshopper sources
 * README with nice badges